What changes when a drunk driver is involved in an auto accident?

 What Do I Do Next?

 That depends upon the facts of your case and where you are in the process.
-I think a discussion would be helpful.
+We recommend starting with a complimentary legal consultation.